Configure EtherCAT Communication and Control Between NI PXI/cRIO and Nidec Unidrive Motor Drive

 Picture8.png

-If you would like to revise opened IO in LabVIEW, you need to revise XML file, please ask Drive Vendor's expert to do this, otherwise not recommended to do this, refer to Change PDO Mappings for a Third Party EtherCAT XML File
+If you would like to change opened I/O in LabVIEW, you need to revise the XML file.
+It is not recommended to change the XML files, so it's best to reach out to an expert on this drive.
+To change the PDOs on your own, you can refer to the article Change PDO Mappings for a Third Party EtherCAT XML File.

 Picture9.png